 We believe our employees are critical to our success and continually seek employee feedback to enhance employee engagement.
-In 2022, our attrition rates were higher than normal.
-Our attrition rates were 21.8% and 23.1% in the United States and Europe, respectively.
+In 2023, our attrition rates were higher than historical averages and were impacted by actions we took during the year to reduce our workforce in areas of the business that experienced lower volumes.
+Our attrition rates for the years ended December 31, 2023 were 20.4% and 23.9% in the United States and Europe, respectively.

-Compensation and Benefits
+• Compensation and Benefits